Nastia Liukin Rocks A Bold Top In Sexy Instagram Video & Announces The Launch Of Her YouTube Channel

-Olympic gymnast Nastia Liukin thrilled her 1 million Instagram followers with her most recent update, a short video in which she got all glam in a bold top.
-The clip was filmed in front of a pale pink backdrop that added a whimsical vibe to the post, and Nastia opted to wear a shirt with plenty of eye-catching details.
+Olympic gymnast Nastia Liukin thrilled her 1 million Instagram followers with her most recent update — a short video in which she got glamorous in a bold top.
+The clip was filmed in front of a pale pink backdrop that added a whimsical vibe to the post, and she wore a shirt with plenty of eye-catching details.

 The garment had long sleeves, and the piece was crafted from a nude fabric that hugged her toned figure, clinging to her sculpted arms and shoulders.
 The look had a crew neckline that covered up her chest, and every inch of the fabric was sprinkled with bedazzled gem embellishments that added sparkle to the look.